 Google Drive vs OneDrive (2026): Which Cloud Storage Is Better?

-Quick verdict: Choose Google Drive if you want more free storage (15GB), seamless Google Docs collaboration, and better cross-platform support.
-Choose OneDrive if you use Microsoft 365 — you get 1TB included with your subscription plus deep Word/Excel/PowerPoint integration.
-Google Drive wins 7-5 overall because its free tier and collaboration tools serve more users better.
+Choose Google Drive if you want more free storage (15GB vs 5GB), seamless Google Docs collaboration, and better cross-platform support.
+Choose OneDrive if you use Microsoft 365 — you get 1TB included plus deep Word, Excel, and PowerPoint integration.
+Google Drive wins 5-3 overall because its free tier and collaboration tools serve more users better.

 Our Verdict